LamaAni/postgres-xl-helm/README.md

 For a graph description of the connections structure see [here](https://www.2ndquadrant.com/wp-content/uploads/2019/04/Postgres-XL-Display.png.webp).

+**Any contributions are welcome.**

 #### Important notes
 1. If using this chart as a database, please make sure you read the sections about persistence, backup and restore.
-1. We have been trying to get an official blessing for the underlining docker image, [postgres-xl-docker](https://github.com/pavouk-0/postgres-xl-docker), but until now have gotten not response whatsoever from the official channel.
-Therefore if you are planning to use postgres-xl you may have to relay on payed support from www.2ndquadrant.com.
+1. We have been trying to get an official blessing for the underlining docker image, [postgres-xl-docker](https://github.com/pavouk-0/postgres-xl-docker), but until now there was no response (whatsoever) from the official channel.
+If you are planning to use postgres-xl in production, you may have to relay on paid support from www.2ndquadrant.com.

-### BETA
+### Release canidate.

-This chart is in beta.
-Any contributions are welcome.
+This chart is in final testing stage.

 # Components overview